LeastAuthority/openitp-good-packaging-proposal/openitp-good-packaging-for-LAFS_sources-of-nondeterminism.rst

 #.
 Binary packages for Macintosh and Windows, built and distributed by
    the Tahoe-LAFS developers themselves.

-   This would make it possible for Macintosh and Windows users to install and use LAFS without building it themselves.
+   This will make it possible for Macintosh and Windows users to install and use LAFS without building it themselves.

 #.
 A Python package that can be automatically and securely installed